lostechies/blog/_ryansvihla/2009-08-30-focused-and-narrow-superficial-and-broad.md

   - learning
 redirect_from: "/blogs/rssvihla/archive/2009/08/30/focused-and-narrow-superficial-and-broad.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2009/08/30/focused-and-narrow-superficial-and-broad.html).*

 In my 20&#8217;s I got exposed to a large variety of work situations and was able to succeed in a variety of technical fields (admin, developer, hardware tech, etc).
 I had the time back then to not have to choose which direction I went with things, I went broad but deep into each field I was interested in.
 Every couple of years I&#8217;d go head long into another field and read dozen books, setup labs experiment like crazy, use whatever connections I&#8217;d made to get my foot in the door somewhere and then make sure I delivered in big ways, and most importantly keep reviewing what I&#8217;d done in the past to make sure it actually did work and did work well.

 This obsessive learning habit had a great side effect, as long as I stuck to slightly related fields I learned exponentially more.
 Learning about networking made helping customers with a variety of issues far easier when I was just a lowly computer tech.&nbsp; When I was trying to automate customer installations in a repeatable way, learning software development even at a trivial level made things possible that were not otherwise.&nbsp; I got to see how everythign interconnected.